 Employees on sick leave or self-isolating in receipt of SSP can be furloughed afterwards.

 More information is available on the government website.

 Q: If an employee was asked to self-isolate or has Coronavirus, would it breach privacy to communicate this to the rest of the employees?

-An employer has a duty of mutual trust and confidence towards all employees and a duty to take care of all employees’ health and safety.
+If an employee is asked to self-isolate or has Coronavirus this must be communicated to the rest of the employees and, if done correctly, will not give rise to privacy problems.
+An employer has both a duty of mutual trust and confidence towards all employees and a duty to take care of all employees’ health and safety.